 Neuron sending a signal.

 Probuphine® is an innovative, long-term, implantable formulation of buprenorphine that is designed to provide a constant, low level of drug for six months following a single treatment.
 A depot formulation of buprenorphine presents intriguing prospects for populations such as inmates, patients unable to comply with a daily dosing schedule, or to limit diversion.
 Manufacturer: Titan pharmaceuticals Status: FDA approval expected April 30, 2013.
-US patent issues all but killed the drug in 2008 and clinical trials were suspended, but in a October 2009 press release the National Institute on Drug Abuse (NIDA) awarded Titan a $7.6 million grant to complete phase 3 clinical trials, suggesting that a workaround for the patent existed.
+US patent issues all but killed the drug in 2008 and clinical trials were suspended, but the National Institute on Drug Abuse (NIDA) awarded Titan a $7.6 million grant to complete phase 3 clinical trials, suggested that a workaround for the patent existed.

 Pending FDA approval, expected approval Q2 2013 -UPDATE- FDA DENIES approval 4/30/2013 – asks for more data